Weight conjectures for $\ell$-compact groups and spetses: Introduction and statement of results

 where $e$ is the order of $q$ modulo~$\ell$. \end{thmA}

-From this, we recover the validity of AWC for the principal $\ell$-blocks of simply connected groups of Lie type, in particular the previously unknown cases of types $E_6,E_7$ and $E_8$, for all very good primes $\ell>2$.
-For the infinite series, we prove Theorem~\ref{thmb} by developing an equivariant version of the Alperin--Fong proof of AWC for general linear groups \cite{AF90}.
+From this, we recover the validity of the AW conjecture for the principal $\ell$-blocks of simply connected groups of Lie type, in particular the previously unknown cases of types $E_6,E_7$ and $E_8$, for all very good primes $\ell>2$.
+For the infinite series, we prove Theorem~\ref{thmb} by developing an equivariant version of the Alperin--Fong proof of the AW conjecture for general linear groups \cite{AF90}.
 We also have results for cases when $\ell$ is not very good, viz.~for the Aguad\'e groups (see Theorem~\ref{thm:Aguade weights}).

 Now let us return to the above situation where $\bG$ is a connected reductive group.
 If $\ell$ is very good for $\bG$ then the ordinary irreducible characters $\Irr(B_0)$ in the principal block are a union of $e$-Harish-Chandra series associated to $\ell$-elements of $\bG^F$.
 We seek to describe this union purely in terms of the Weyl group $W$ of $\bG$.